llvm/llvm-project/clang/docs/analyzer/user-docs/CommandLineUsage.rst

 Recommendation: use "Build and Analyze"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The absolute easiest way to analyze iPhone projects is to use the `Analyze feature in Xcode <https://developer.apple.com/library/ios/recipes/xcode_help-source_editor/chapters/Analyze.html#//apple_ref/doc/uid/TP40009975-CH4-SW1>`_ (which is based on the Clang Static Analyzer).
+The absolute easiest way to analyze iPhone projects is to use the `Analyze feature in Xcode <https://developer.apple.com/library/ios/recipes/xcode_help-source_editor/chapters/Analyze.html#//apple_ref/doc/uid/TP40009975-CH4-SW1>`_ (which is based on the static analyzer).
 There a user can analyze their project right from a menu without most of the setup described later.

 `Instructions are available <../xcode.html>`_ on this website on how to use open source builds of the analyzer as a replacement for the one bundled with Xcode.